mjfrigaard/sharing-your-work/manuscript/07chapter.md

-## Chapter 5
+## Chapter 5 notes

 Just about everything we did in this chapter can also be done in the RStudio desktop application (which you can download for free [here](https://www.rstudio.com/)).
 You'll also need to install [pandoc](https://pandoc.org/installing.html) for converting Rmarkdown files to .odf and various other formats.

 ### More Rmarkdown resources

 The options for creating products with RStudio & Rmarkdown are vast (and expanding all the time).
-Here is a nice list to get you started (but it is by no means exhaustive).
+Here is a helpful list to get you started (but it is by no means exhaustive).

 - [`rticles`](https://github.com/rstudio/rticles) - a suite of custom R Markdown LaTeX formats and templates for various formats.

 - [`hrbrthemes`](https://github.com/hrbrmstr/hrbrthemes), [`markdowntemplates`](https://github.com/hrbrmstr/markdowntemplates), and [`hrbrmisc`](https://github.com/hrbrmstr/hrbrmisc) are all packages from [Bob Rudis](https://rud.is/b/) that provide templates and formats for Rmarkdown files.

-- [`rmdformats`](https://github.com/juba/rmdformats) - A package who's "goal is to produce clean documents "out of the box", with or without the RStudio IDE".
+- [`rmdformats`](https://github.com/juba/rmdformats) - A package whose "goal is to produce clean documents "out of the box," with or without the RStudio IDE".

-- [`tufte`](https://rstudio.github.io/tufte/) handouts are documents based on Edward Tufte's "extensive use of sidenotes, tight integration of graphics with text, and well-set typography"
+- [`tufte`](https://rstudio.github.io/tufte/) handouts are documents based on Edward Tufte's "extensive use of sidenotes, tight integration of graphics with text, and well-set typography."

 - [`prettydoc`](https://github.com/yixuan/prettydoc) are lightweight, beautiful HTML documents.